Capital Accounts LLC: Everything You Need to Know

 Can You Have Negative Balances in Capital Accounts?

 Some capital account balances are continuously fluctuating.
 Different business actions have varying effects on their members' capital account balances.
 Sometimes, these balances can be negative.
 If the LLC's losses plus expenses add up to more than the balances of the capital accounts, those accounts will likely be in the negative.

 Certain operating agreements actually require the LLC members to keep their capital accounts positive.
 This could cause members to have to add to their accounts out of their own pockets to bring a negative balance up to zero.
 Such additions are viewed as member contributions, so they won't go undocumented.

 If you need help with capital accounts for your business, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.